Owls in New York City's Parks

 Our parks are the perfect places to spot owls that live in New York City.
 The winter is the best time of the year to see owls because the trees are bare—making it easier to see them—and owls breed in the winter.
 You can spot them high up in our trees during the day or hunting around the parks when it's darker out.
 Here’s a look at some of the owls that call NYC's parks home.

 Join an owl prowl

-During the winter, our Urban Park Rangers and partners host birding events in search of owls in New York City's parks.
+During the winter, our Urban Park Rangers host birding events in search of owls in New York City's parks.

 Click on any image to view larger

 Barn owls only come out at night, and usually live in old barns or abandoned structures.
 They are known for their ghostly appearance and for being really good silent predators—able to hunt in very dark areas and scope out sounds very well.
 Barn owls have long legs, dark eyes, spots on their plumage, heart-shaped faces, and long beaks.
 They hunt for rodents in large, open grassland areas like farms, meadows, and marshes.
 Barn owls are extremely rare sights in most New York City parks, but there have been sightings over the years in Pelham Bay, the New York Botanical Garden, and Floyd Bennett Field.
 Their calls sound like a harsh, raspy scream.